Chenow/IA_tri_dechets/README.md

 - Your model is now saved in the folder "models" as the one with the higher number.

 ### Identify datas
+- select the wanted trained model for the identification in the variable MODEL_TO_USE in "params.py".
+Make sure your model is in the folder "models".
 - put the datas to be identified inside the folder "datas_to_identify".
 - Run ``` python3 main.py identification ```.
 - Your identified datas are now saved in "datas_identified".